Yes, you can kick the yelling habit for good.

 Carol: Yeah.
 “Mom, what are you doing?”

 Anne: Just empower your children to speak up to remind you that it’s dishonoring.
-And if your kids are yellers, enroll as a family to say, “We’re not gonna yell anymore.
+And if your kids are yellers, enroll as a family to say, “We’re not going to yell anymore.
 We’re going to choose new communication skills.”
-And give them that permission to help you be accountable.
+And give them permission to help you be accountable.

 Carol: If your children are now yelling at each other to try and get what they want, then it started somewhere.
 And it most likely started with the parent.

 Anne: Well, then that triggers you feeling tired and worn out, and then you don’t even know why…